 Note: Additional data rates may be added (or removed) by a future Supplement.
+ADVB 64B/66B encoding definition is detailed in Appendix F. An Appendix defining 256B/257B encoding will be released in the future.
+The data rate for 28.05 may be implemented with 64B/66B encoding.
 For data only links, specific data rates other than those shown in Table 4-1 may be defined in an ICD.
 Refer to Section 3.8.

 COMMENTARY